Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: From Classical RL To CPT-RL

-\textbf{Problem formulation: CPT-RL.} In this work, we will focus on the policy optimization problem where the objective is the CPT value of the random variable $X = \sum_{t= 0}^{H-1} r_t$ recording the cumulative discounted rewards induced by the MDP and the policy~$\pi$ for the finite horizon~$H \geq 1$:
+In this work, we will focus on the CPT Policy Optimization \eqref{cptpo} problem where the objective is the CPT value of the random variable $X = \sum_{t= 0}^{H-1} r_t$ recording the cumulative rewards induced by the MDP and the policy~$\pi$ for the finite horizon~$H \geq 1$:

-We will also be concerned with the particular case of \eqref{cptpo} in which $w^+, w^-$ are set to the identity, namely the expected utility objective where only returns are distorted by the utility function:
+For an illustration of the CPT-RL problem formulation and its elements in a personal treatment for pain management application, see App.~\ref{sec:personal-treatment-pain-management}.
+In the particular case of \ref{cptpo} in which $w_+, w_-$ are set to the identity, namely the Expected Utility Policy Optimization \eqref{eutpo} objective, only returns are distorted by the utility function:

-Similar problem variants for total cost and infinite horizon discounted settings can also be formulated.
-Notice that standard RL policy optimization problems and their risk-sensitive variants are clearly particular cases of \eqref{cptpo}.\\

-\textbf{Challenges.} To conclude this section, we describe the challenges we face in solving~\ref{cptpo}.
-First, the CPT value does not satisfy a Bellman equation due to the nonlinearity of the utility and weight functions which breaks the additivity and linearity of the standard expected return.
-Second, \ref{cptpo} is a nonconvex problem involving several nonconvex functions: The utility itself is nonconvex in general (recall the utility is convex w.r.t. gains and concave w.r.t. losses) and the probabilities are also distorted by a nonconvex weight function.
-While the standard policy optimization problem is already nonconvex in the policy, \ref{cptpo} further introduces additional nonconvexity.
+\textbf{Challenges.} We outline the main difficulties in solving~\ref{cptpo}.
+First, the CPT value does not satisfy a Bellman equation: the nonlinear utility and weight functions violate the additivity and linearity of the standard expected return.
+While the special case \ref{eutpo} has been studied (see e.g. \citet{bauerle-rieder14,fei-et-al20,wu-et-al23rsmdp-gen-ut}), the CPT setting introduces fundamental differences.
+In particular, probability distortion breaks the dynamic programming structure, and optimal policies may be stochastic even under identity utility.
+Crucially, this aspect, central to CPT-RL and enabling richer behavioral modeling, has not been addressed in prior work on \ref{eutpo}.
+Second, \ref{cptpo} is highly nonconvex.
+The utility function is nonconvex in general (convex over gains, concave over losses), and the probabilities are also distorted by a nonconvex weight function.
+While the standard policy optimization problem is already nonconvex, \ref{cptpo} compounds this difficulty with additional sources of nonconvexity.\\